 Introduction

-This tool is designed for representatives of communities most affected by HIV in different corners of the world that are planning to or are less experienced but have an intention to engage in community led monitoring of HIV prevention, care and treatment services.
-Communities hold a central position in effective health systems and have long since been active in ensuring accessibility, availability, and acceptability of health services.
-Implementation of CLM mechanisms have been shown to improve service delivery at facility-level, health system-wide infrastructure and health outcomes among recipients of care (1).
-At the core of CLM models are transparency and accountability.
+Communities hold a central position in effective health systems and have long since been active in ensuring access to quality health services.
+Implementing CLM mechanisms has been shown to improve service delivery at the facility level, health system-wide infrastructure and health outcomes among care recipients(1).
+Transparency and accountability are at the core of CLM models.

-In recent years, more efforts have been made to improve data desegregation for most at risk or key populations.
-CLM however can fill in gaps in access to information about people who are not captured by prevention or treatment services or who have dropped out of services.
-The role of the CLM became even more critical when access to services was challenged by COVID-19 restrictions.
-Restrictions on data access, also due to COVID-19 restrictions, pose a challenge to the implementation of CLM though.
-The purpose of this document is therefore to describe how to collect and use data when the access to the available and potential data sources is limited due to the COVID-19 restrictions.
+Efforts to improve data disaggregation for most at risk or key populations have increased in recent years.CLM can fill in information gaps for key populations not captured by prevention or treatment services or when they dropped out of services.
+The role of CLM became even more critical when COVID-19 restrictions challenged access to services.
+However, restrictions on data access due to COVID-19 restrictions pose a challenge to the implementation of CLM.
+This tool describes how to collect and use data when COVID-19 restrictions limit the access to available and potential data sources .
 It aims to provide communities with ways to design, implement and carry out monitoring of and research on the accessibility, quality, effectiveness, and impact of health programs and services during the COVID-19 pandemic or any other time when mobility and access to services are limited.

-The tool can be used as a reference guide - the reader can choose one particular chapter of interest and refer to it in the process of planning his/her work or it can also be beneficial to become familiar with the tool as a whole to grasp the overall picture of the types and stages of different data collection approaches to be able to choose the most appropriate one or a combination for the reader’s goals and objectives.
-This tool does not claim to be so comprehensive as to cover all possible approaches of online data collection, but gives an overview of the most frequently used methods, which have proven to be helpful for CLM.
+This stool is intended as a reference guide.
+The reader can select one chapter of interest in planning their work or use it holistically to give an overall picture of the types and stages of data collection approaches to choose the most appropriate combination for their objectives.
+This tool gives an overview of the most frequently used methods, which have proven helpful for CLM.

 Quantitative and qualitative research

 This tool is divided into sections on different types of the data collection, both for quantitative and qualitative research.
-Each part provides a basic overview and some practical tips and examples related to a particular topic.
+Each section provides a basic overview, practical tips and examples related to the particular topic.

-The broad difference between quantitative and qualitative research becomes very clear, when comparing the paradigms of each:
+The broad difference between quantitative and qualitative research becomes clear, when comparing the paradigms of each: